BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

   alt: A picture of me, Bryce, holding my dog jackie next to a statue of a dog's head, all of us looking in the same direction
 ---

 I'm Bryce, a full-stack software engineer, living in Boston, MA.
-I currently work for the IRS in the Applications Development office, Customer Service Domain.
+I currently work for the at the Suffolk LIT Lab as the Tech Lead for the Document Assembly Line Project.
 My mission is to make technology that works better for people.

 You can find [my resumé here](/assets/bryce_willey_resume.pdf).